Terms & Conditions

 1. Client Identification

-d) All identification and proof of address is secured by MB Investigation in accordance to the GDPR and is not shared with any third parties.
+c.
+All identification and proof of address is secured by MB Investigation in accordance with the GDPR and is not shared with any third parties.

-a) The operational command of all operatives is the sole responsibility of MB Investigation management.
+a.
+The operational command of all operatives/investigations is the sole responsibility of MB Investigation management.

-c) The operatives on the ground have final decision to act on any intelligence gained, if the threat of compromise to the operation or risk to the operative’s safety is high.
+c.
+The operatives on the ground have the final decision to act on any intelligence gained, if the threat of compromise to the operation or risk to the operative’s safety is high.

 3. Tracker Deployment

 a.
 MB Investigation must have a legal and justified reason to deploy a tracker.
 This will be discussed with the client before any action or payment is taken.

 b.
 All tracker information gained is the responsibility of the client. c.
 The amount of tracker information provided to the client will be set before any payment is taken and will only pertain to the parameters and objectives of their investigation.

 d.
 The client is entitled to one update per day to discuss movements identified by the vehicle tracker, unless otherwise specified by MB Investigation. e.
 If a tracker is lost during the service, it is the responsibility of the client to refund MB Investigation the cost of the equipment.